Atholos/JSMusicProject/README.md

        ```

  5. After configuring the database and running the app, for example with nodemon, the app should work using your browser with the address: ```localhost:3000```

+**DISCLAIMER**

+Some of the features are still unimplemented, for example updating user information does not work in the current build even though it is included and accessible in the page structure.